Keep reading to learn How To Plan Your London Trip in 4 Easy Steps!

 2. Things to do

 3. Places to eat

 4. Lastly, create daily maps

-Now you have everywhere pinned you want to go you’re going to want to create separate maps for each day you’re there.
-The aim of this is to tackle the things you want to do that are in the same area so you’re not wasting your time jumping all over the place and on public transport.
+Now you have pinned everywhere you want to go on one map, you’re going to want to create separate maps for each day of your trip.
+The aim of this is to tackle the things you want to do which are all in the same area so you’re not wasting your time jumping all over the place and on public transport.

 … AND THAT’S IT.
 YOU’RE DONE!